TheQuinbox/recmon/README.md

 # Recmon

-Recmon is a [Hammerspoon](http://hammerspoon.org) spoon that allows you to obtain information about your CPU load, drives spaces, etc at the press of a button.
+Recmon is a [Hammerspoon](http://hammerspoon.org) spoon that allows you to obtain information about your CPU load, drive usage, etc at the press of a button.

 ## Installation